18F/before-you-ship/_pages/security/dynamic-scanning.md

 #### Caveats

-* [**There is no way to mark false positives.**](https://github.com/18F/compliance-viewer/issues/57) For ATO purposes, you will need to submit a document linking to your project in Compliance Viewer, and then explain in there if there are any false positives.
+* [**There is no way to mark false positives.**](https://github.com/18F/compliance-viewer/issues/57) For ATO purposes, submit a document linking to your project in Compliance Viewer to [the `ATOs` folder in Drive](https://drive.google.com/a/gsa.gov/folderview?id=0BynIxtx-CfkdckljM3BPSkdQT1U&usp=sharing), and include the explanations in there.
 * [**There is no authentication support.**](https://github.com/18F/concourse-compliance-testing/issues/98) For any sites that have authentication, you will need to scan the sites manually, as described below.

 ### Manual scanning